 Design and Technology

-Linking together the themes from Cornerstones and the key objectives from The National Curriculum, our aims for DT ensure that all pupils:
+Using the key objectives from the National Curriculum, our aims for DT ensure that all pupils:

 - develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world